* As an Amazon affiliate, this site earns from qualifying purchases.

 Reflection Questions for the 4th Sunday of Lent Year A

-Social Media Graphic for the 4th Sunday of Lent Year A
+Quotes and Social Media Graphics for the 4th Sunday of Lent Year A

 But the LORD said to Samuel: “Do not judge from his appearance or from his lofty stature, because I have rejected him.
 Not as man sees does God see, because man sees the appearance but the LORD looks into the heart.”

-Frequently Asked Questions for the 4th Sunday of Lent Year A
+Questions and Answers for the 4th Sunday of Lent Year A

 What are the Mass readings for the 4th Sunday of Lent Year A?